wyfo/apischema/docs/conversions.md

 ### Bypass registered conversion

-Using `apischema.identity` as a dynamic conversion allows to bypass a registered conversion, i.e. to (de)serialize the given type as it would be without conversion registered.
+Using `apischema.identity` as a dynamic conversion allows you to bypass a registered conversion, i.e. to (de)serialize the given type as it would be without conversion registered.

 ```python
 {!bypass_conversions.py!}